Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 And everybody that's sending this video out, be they left or right, is prefacing it with that same message.

-Hey, wait till you see it is idiot.
+Hey, wait till you see this idiot.

-It's an absolute idiot.
+He's an absolute idiot.

-That's how this video is good.
+That's how this video is going to.

 Two more or one more audio soundbite.